 This easy baked mac and cheese recipe is the ultimate comfort food!
-It makes for a perfect Sunday night dinner with enough leftovers for the lunchbox the next day!
+It’s one of my favorite Pasta Recipes that makes for a perfect Sunday night dinner.
+The best part?
+You’ll have enough leftovers for the lunchbox the next day!

-Baked Mac and Cheese is actually a very easy process.
-You will boil your pasta until “al dente”, you don’t want to over cook it since a baked mac and cheese will continue to cook the pasta in the oven.
+- Baked Mac and Cheese is actually a very easy process.
+You will boil your pasta until “al dente”, you don’t want to overcook it since a baked mac and cheese will continue to cook the pasta in the oven.
+So this makes the process quicker!

 Even though traditional mac and cheese is made with macaroni pasta, I really prefer to use the small shell pasta for this recipe.
 I think the shells provide a better vehicle for holding the sauce and cheese!

-In a large pot you’ll melt the butter, whisk in the flour to form a paste, then slowly add the milk, whisking constantly until smooth and creamy.
-Season with garlic, salt, pepper and nutmeg.
+In a large pot, you’ll melt the butter, whisk in the flour to form a paste, then slowly add the milk, whisking constantly until smooth and creamy.
+Season with garlic, salt, pepper, and nutmeg.
+Simmer the sauce until it thickens.

-What is the best cheese to use for macaroni and cheese?
+What is the best cheese to use for baked macaroni and cheese?

-Personally, I say no. The flour in the sauce thickens the cheese sauce and binds the mac and cheese together so there really is no need for egg in this recipe.
+Personally, I say no. I know there are folks who will disagree with me on this one, but I find the flour in the sauce thickens the cheese sauce and binds the mac and cheese together so there really is no need for egg in this recipe.

 Transfer pasta to a large bowl.
 Pour cheese sauce over the pasta and stir to combine.
 It will look like a TON of sauce, but it will get absorbed into the pasta as it bakes in the oven.

 The finishing touch to this Baked Mac and Cheese is the homemade bread crumbs!
-It’s really what sends this dish over-the-top.
-It’s best to use a rustic bread for the breadcrumbs.
+It’s really what sends this dish over the top.
+It’s best to use rustic bread for the breadcrumbs.
 Something like a boule or sourdough loaf.

 Cut the bread into cubes and place all the ingredients in a food processor and pulse until large crumbs form.
 Set aside.

-Place in the oven at 375F and bake 20-25 mins until the mac and cheese in golden brown and the sauce is bubbling.
+Place in the oven at 375F and bake 20-25 mins until the mac and cheese is golden brown and the sauce is bubbling.

 More Great Pasta Recipes!